JohnnySun/doge-university/info/documentation/seminar_pages.md

 nav_parent: Seminars
 events: false
 sem_page: true
-title: University of Virginia Mathematics Colloquium #override the default title in <h1> on the page
+title: DOGE University Mathematics Colloquium #override the default title in <h1> on the page
 # title: CAN OVERRIDE the title in <h1> on the page; the title of the page itself is hardcoded from seminars.yml
 ---